Chest Pain During Pregnancy: Causes And Treatment

 Image: Shutterstock

-According to the National Institutes of Health, bronchial asthma (BA). is one of the most chronic ailments in pregnancy and may affect about 4% to 8% of all pregnancies If you are having mild asthma or have experienced it in the past, it could recur or worsen during pregnancy.
-There might be tightness in the chest because of that, resulting in chest pain (6).
+According to the National Institutes of Health, bronchial asthma (BA). is one of the most chronic ailments in pregnancy and may affect about 4% to 8% of all pregnancies If you are having mild asthma or have experienced it in the past, it could recur or worsen during pregnancy (6).
+The increase in consumption of oxygen by 20% during pregnancy and the pressure from the increasing uterine size might cause pressure on the diaphragm, leading to symptoms such as hyperventilation, wheezing, chest tightness, and chest pain (6).

 6. Peripartum cardiomyopathy

-This is a cardiac condition where the heart muscle becomes weak and diseased (7).
+This is a cardiac condition where the heart muscle becomes weak, enlarged, and diseased (7).
 Although rare, this condition might develop during the five months after delivery or a month before delivery.
 It may bring up symptoms such as chest discomfort, heart palpitations, malaiseiA state of feeling unwell or extremely weak with no definitive cause , and fatigue (8).
+In severe cases, this condition may cause cardiac arrhythmiasiA condition in which the heart may either beat too slowly, too fast, or irregularly , congestive heart failureiA condition where the heart cannot maintain adequate blood supply. , or blood clots which can present with initial symptoms of chest pain and faintness (14).

 7. Aortic dissection